galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 }
 ```

 The `edges` array contains the individual posts.
-By iterating over the each `node` in this array through the `Array.map`, we can get the `slug` value and work on each post.
+By iterating over the each `node` in this array through `Array.map`, we can get the `slug` value and work on each post.

 ```js{19-21}
 exports.createPages = ({ graphql, actions }) => {